jrgermain/Linux-Printer-Installer/README.md

 ### How do I use it?

-Mark the file as executable and run it normally; in a terminal, type:
+Run the file as you normally would run a shell script.
+Navigate to the directory containing the file and then:

-`cd /directory/script/is/in`

-`chmod +x qu-printing.sh`
+`chmod +x qu-printing.sh` to mark the file as executable

-`./qu-printing.sh`
+`./qu-printing.sh` to run the script -- if this fails, try running the script as root: `sudo ./qu-printing.sh`